 Sanitation: Vault toilet

-Overflow: Between main W beach and E beach
+Overflow: Between main western beach and eastern beach

 Fires: Fireplaces available